PlanterApp/planter_blog/content/posts/plan-your-herbal-body-care-garden/index.md

 ### Roses

 Way back when, you could find the ancient Egyptians using roses to maintain their beauty.
 Roses are one of the most famous ingredients in natural based skin care.
 Rose petals are soothing and have anti-inflammatory actions on the skin.
 Roses are suitable for all skin types.
 Rose water is a popular way to use the petals and you can make it at home.
 The power of the rose doesn’t end after the blooming season; rose hips, the fruit that forms after a bloom, are an excellent source of vitamin C. Vitamin C is essential for maintaining healthy skin.
-Vitamin C promotes collagen and fights free radicals.
+Vitamin C promotes collagen production and fights free radicals.
 You can make rose hip jam or rose hip tea to reap the benefits of vitamin C.

 ![Rosehips in the fall ](https://ucarecdn.com/bc98a961-dcb8-40d2-84eb-d7018b120a50/DSC07656.JPG "Rosehips can be harvested in the fall")